namespace - create and manipulate contexts for commands and variables

 foobar grill

-Look up where the command imported in the previous example came from:
+Look up where the command imported in the previous example came

-puts "grill came from [ namespace origin grill]"
+puts "grill came from [namespace origin grill]"

 Remove all imported commands from the current namespace: